-(Time: 80 minutes, to be done one/two weeks after task 2, group work, along with the teacher)
+(Time: 80 minutes, to be done one/two weeks after task 2: group work, along with the teacher)

-- 1. Work towards refining your documentation.
-You can add mind maps, flowcharts, flash cards or present your observations in any visual form in addition to your orginal writing. - 2.
+- a.
+Work towards refining your documentation.
+You can add mind maps, flowcharts, flash cards or present your observations in any visual form in addition to your original writing. - b.
 If you have observed any peculiar or interesting behaviour of a bird, then write a short report on it, giving exact details.